 A port is configured as neither a receiver nor a source.
 The Immediate Leave feature is disabled on all ports.

+The initial date feature is disubled on an ports.

 No receiver port is a member of any configured multicast group.